 Insider Travel Tips

 Whether you’re living in or visiting Hong Kong, Shenzhen is too near of a destination to miss.
 A day trip to Shenzhen might mean getting a much-needed massage or finding a good bargain in Lo Hu, but our neighbour offers much more than that.
-Whether you’re travelling with the kids in tow, or heading for a quick mamas-only shopping trip, Shenzhen is perfect for a weekend getaway (just an hour and half away by train).
+Whether you’re travelling with the kids in tow, or heading for a quick mamas-only shopping trip, Shenzhen is perfect for a family weekend getaway (just an hour and half away by train).
 Like all places, insider tips always help to make the most of a quick trip!

 How to get there: Take the East Rail Line to Lo Wu or Lok Ma Chau stations, depending on where you want to go in Shenzhen.
 Lo Wu is the most popular crossing point as it has the huge Luo Ho shopping centre, and offers quick connections to downtown Shenzhen.
 The Lok Ma Chau crossing is better for some Shenzhen hotels.
 Both are connected to the Shenzhen metro.